mightywomble/ai-runner/README.md

     (You might want to add these to your `.bashrc` or `.zshrc` for persistence, or use a `.env` file with `python-dotenv`).

-5.  **Initialize and migrate the database:** Since the database (`app.db`) is managed by Flask-Migrate, you need to set it up.

-    ```
-    flask db init
-    flask db migrate -m "Initial database setup"
-    flask db upgrade

-    ```

-    _If you previously had an `app.db` and deleted it, and are encountering errors with `flask db init`, you might need to delete the `migrations/` folder as well before running `flask db init`._

 ## Prerequisites Needed